niaid/virome-pipeline/README.md

 ### Inputs

-The inputs to the pipeline are assembled contigs/scaffolds - one fasta file per sample.
+The inputs to the pipeline are assembled contigs/scaffolds - one fasta file per sample; and bam files of reads aligned to the assemblies - one bam per sample.
 They should be located in (or symlinked to) a single directory, and the filenames should start with a unique per-sample name.

 ### To run on Locus